StevenPatrickFlynn/StevenPatrickFlynn.github.io/_pages/Research.md

 <b>Dynamics or a particle in a Yang-Mills field:</b>
 * Study the scattering map and the X-ray transform for a particle in a Yang-Mills field on surfaces.
-* Energy asymptotics localization of a quantum particle in a Yang-Mills field.
+* Localization of a quantum particle in a Yang-Mills field and its energy asymptotics.

 <!--
 {% if author.googlescholar %}